Five Things Educators Can Do to Buy Accessible

 - Ask vendors for Voluntary Product Accessibility Templates (VPAT).
 If the information provided is questionable or incomplete, ask why.

 - Recruit students with unique access and learning needs to test products prior to purchase.
+According to the 2020 State of Digital Accessibility Report, 94% of survey respondents deemed product testing by people with disabilities to be an important aspect of building a sustainable accessibility strategy.
 Assistive technology users will be especially helpful.
 Give students an authentic task and observe them while they interact with the product.
 Ask them about their user experience, using questions related to the purpose of the product.
 Will students with unique access and learning needs be able to use the product in an equally effective and equally integrated manner, with substantially equivalent ease of use?

 These five guidelines are interdependent.
 No action is intended to stand on its own without the others.
 Some of the best developers are proactively complying with accessibility standards, knowing that states and districts need and want to buy accessible.
 Following the five guidelines will advance this market model, pushing us closer to a time when buying accessible requires nothing more than just buying.